MULTIETHNIC STUDENT SERVICES (MSS)

 Hispanic Student Christian Association (HSCA)

-The following widely recognized books, authors and movies may not come from or reflect our Christian point of view.
+These widely recognized books, authors and movies may not come from or reflect our Christian point of view.
 However, these resources give us another lens and perspective that will hopefully help us with racial conversations and how we can build bridges or racial reconciliation to be agents of change.